 - And possibly most importantly, what route will your Ethernet cables take?

-If you have building plans available, draw out where you want your ethernet cables to go and work out how much Ethernet cable you need.
+If you can obtain building plans, try drawing out where you want your ethernet cables to go.
+This can help you work out how much Ethernet cable you need.

 Step 2: Choose Your Cables